13742X/view-q-examples/examples.md

 1. Locally
 2. Stored on Github (served by jsdelivr.com)
 3. Stored on Github (served as raw files)
+4. Stored on Google Sheets (served as csv and tsv files)
-4. Importing public keys
+5. Importing public keys
-5. Importing public keys with a password
+6. Importing public keys with a password
-6. Stored on Cloudinary
+7. Stored on Cloudinary

 Note, View-Q has no relationship with either Cloudinary or jsdelivr.com.